G

 Training

-Part of the reason that so many people enjoy the demeanor of these dogs, is because their intelligence makes the breed rather easy to train.
+Part of the reason that so many people enjoy the demeanor of these dogs is that their intelligence makes the breed rather easy to train.
 These pups are eager to please their owners, responding positively when there is a motive.
 However, one of the unique traits of the species is that they tend to bark, becoming very vocal as they learn to respond to new commands.

 Still, as obedience training and new tricks are learned, it is easy to get the German Spitz to follow along.